Tuesday, October 27, 2009

 The other two standards - OPEN and SHORT were very easy to make!
 One should be careful when soldering the SHORT standard not to melt the center insulator with excessive heat (I used a water bath during soldering).
 On the OPEN standard the center pin must be trimmed down to keep the reference plane the same across all 3 standards.

-In order to create RF shielding, provide mechanical protection and facilitate easier handling, I prepared 3 short pieces (~1 cm length) of brass tubing (Stock #137, K&S Engineering, 7/16" (11.1mm)) and soldered each piece on the inside to the 4 ground pins of the BNCs.
-Closed-cell foam was used create an end-cap for each barrel.
-The OPEN and LOAD standard were closed on the back with additional RF shield - tin-plated brass disc, soldered to the inside wall.
+In order to create RF shielding, provide mechanical protection and facilitate easier handling, I prepared 3 short pieces (~1 cm length) - 2 made with brass tubing (Stock #137, K&S Engineering, 7/16" (11.1mm)) and one of same diameter plastic tube (used for the OPEN standard).
+I soldered each piece on the inside to the 4 ground pins of the SHORT and LOAD BNCs.
+Closed-cell foam was used create an endcap for each barrel.
+The LOAD standard was closed on the back with additional RF shield - tin-plated brass disc, soldered to the inside wall.
+The body of the OPEN standard was made with the plastic sleeve and glued to the 4 BNC pins - the reason for using plastic is to reduce stray capacitance, caused otherwise by a brass sleeve.

 Final touch - heat-shrink tubing provides color-coding and nice finish.